 Considerations When Hiring Veterans

 Second, you may need to provide some extra training for veterans.
 They may not be familiar with the latest technology or methods you use in your business.
-But with a little bit of extra training, they can quickly catch up and be productive members of your team.
+But with a little extra training, they can quickly catch up and be productive members of your team.

 Finally, remember that veterans are used to working in a hierarchical environment.
 So they may be hesitant to speak up or take initiative at first.
 But once they feel comfortable in their new position, they can be great leaders and problem-solvers.